 The average EFORd results do not show the underlying pattern of EFORd rates within each unit type.
-The distribution of EFORd by unit type is shown in Figure 5-9.
+The distribution of EFORd by unit type is shown in Figure 5-10.
 Each generating unit is represented by a single point, and the capacity weighted unit average is represented by a solid square.
-Combustion turbine units had the greatest variance in EFORd, while nuclear units had the lowest variance in EFORd values in the first nine months of 2014.
+Combustion turbine units had the greatest variance in EFORd, while nuclear units had the lowest variance in EFORd values in 2015.